Hollywood Oscar campaigns: A civil affair in a wide-open field

-LOS ANGELES (Reuters) - In an industry known for its boundless self-promotion, campaigning for this year’s Oscars has been a relatively civil affair, compared with the bare-knuckled sparring of years past.
+LOS ANGELES, Feb 24 (Reuters) - In an industry known for its boundless self-promotion, campaigning for this year’s Oscars has been a relatively civil affair, compared with the bare-knuckled sparring of years past.

 But that does not mean studios have toned down the campaigns around their films and nominees.
 In fact, Oscar watchers believe this awards season has been the most feverishly contested in recent memory.